7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items can result in blockages in drains or damaged pipelines within your home’s plumbing system.
-This can result in an unimaginable cost to you.
+- Flushing any of these items can result in blockages in drains or damaged pipelines within your home’s plumbing system, which will result in an unforetold cost to you.

-- Adelaide Blocked Drains Plumber offers unblocking blocked drains drainage clearing, CCTV drain inspection, and pipe relining.
+- Adelaide Blocked Drains Plumber offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services.

 1. Baby wipes

-Baby wipes are a convenient option however, they do not dissolve like toilet paper and can clog water lines.
-Put them in the garbage instead.
+Baby wipes might seem useful however they don’t dissolve like toilet paper and could clog pipes.
+Dispose of them in the garbage instead.

 2. Condoms

-Oil and grease should be removed from a container before throwing it away in the trash, because they will harden and cause blockages in your drains or pipes.
+Oil and grease must be disposed of in a container and thrown away in the garbage bin, as they’ll get hard and cause obstructions in your drains or pipes.

-Tampons and sanitary pads are typically advertised as "flushable, " but flushing them could cause troubles later on if they mix with other things and cause a obstruction.
+Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them could cause problems later when they join with other products and cause a blockage.

 5. Medications